Paying off a mortgage early – your options

 Views & insights

 Thinking of paying off your mortgage early?
-Find out where to draw money from to help keep your longer-term plans on track
+Find out where to draw money from to help keep your longer-term plans on track.

 Share

-14 August 2023 | 3 minute read
+11 September 2024 | 3 minute read

 Paying off your mortgage early will not only mean cutting your monthly outgoings and saving on interest, but could also bring peace of mind from knowing you own your property outright.
 On the other hand, it may also mean missing out on investment opportunities that have the potential to grow at a greater rate over the long term.

 If you’ve weighed up the pros and cons and concluded that paying off your mortgage early is right for you, the next step is to decide where to draw the money from.
-It’s important to consider this carefully and seek financial advice; otherwise, you could end up creating an undue tax liability or disrupting your longer-term financial objectives.
+It’s important to consider this carefully and seek financial advice; otherwise, you could end up creating an unnecessary tax liability or disrupting your longer-term financial objectives.

 Top image for carousel